Help, I Can't Sing!

 Dr. Robert Wallace welcomes questions from readers.
 Although he is unable to reply to all of them individually, he will answer as many as possible in this column.
 Email him at rwallace@thegreatestgift.com.
 To find out more about Dr. Robert Wallace and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

-Photo credit: freestocks at Unsplash
+Photo credit: David Beale at Unsplash

 Like it?
 Share it!